Vectored I/O

-In computing, vectored I/O, also known as scatter/gather I/O, is a method of input and output by which a single procedure call sequentially reads data from multiple buffers and writes it to a single data stream, or reads data from a data stream and writes it to multiple buffers, as defined in a vector of buffers.
+In computing, vectored I/O, also known as scatter/gather I/O, is a method of input and output by which a single procedure call sequentially reads data from multiple buffers and writes it to a single data stream (gather), or reads data from a data stream and writes it to multiple buffers (scatter), as defined in a vector of buffers.
 Scatter/gather refers to the process of gathering data from, or scattering data into, the given set of buffers.
 Vectored I/O can operate synchronously or asynchronously.
 The main reasons for using vectored I/O are efficiency and convenience.

 Vectored I/O has several potential uses: